php-tui/php-tui/docs/content/docs/reference/shapes/TextShape.md

 ---
 title:  Text
-description: Renders text on the canvas.This widget requires a bitmap font in the BDF format.You can use the `PhpTui\Tui\Adapter\Bdf\FontRegistry` to load and manage fonts.
-It has a default font built in.
+description: Renders text on the canvas.
 ---
 ##  Text

 `PhpTui\Tui\Extension\Bdf\Shape\TextShape`

-Renders text on the canvas.This widget requires a bitmap font in the BDF format.You can use the `PhpTui\Tui\Adapter\Bdf\FontRegistry` to load and manage fonts.
+This widget requires a bitmap font in the BDF format.
+You can use the `PhpTui\Tui\Adapter\Bdf\FontRegistry` to load and manage fonts.
 It has a default font built in.

+### Example

 {{% terminal file="/data/example/docs/shape/textShape.html" %}}
 {{< details "Show code"  >}}
 {{% codeInclude file="/data/example/docs/shape/textShape.php" language="php" %}}